top of page

 Instructions

-1. Chop zucchini and onion; set aside.
+1. Chop zucchini and onion into bite sized pieces and set aside.

 2. Heat olive oil in a large pan over medium heat.
 Add minced ginger and cook for 30 seconds.